Supporting Peers in Distress (Online Workshop)

-- We will review statistics unique to our York student population to allow participants to better understand, normalize and empathize with complex lived experiences.
+- reviewing statistics unique to the York student population to allow participants to better understand, normalize and empathize with complex lived experiences;

-- Providing opportunities to practice the skills needed to support students experiencing mental health issues and/or distress.
+- providing opportunities to practise the skills needed to support students experiencing mental health issues and/or distress; and

-- Increasing understanding of the importance of your own self-care, well-being and the necessity for healthy boundaries to be an effective peer helper.
+- increasing understanding of the importance of self-care, well-being and the necessity for healthy boundaries to be an effective peer helper.

-Before attending the presentation, please fill out our anonymous Pre-Test Form (it takes less than 1 minute to complete): https://forms.office.com/r/phZttGN7ga
+Before attending the presentation, fill out our anonymous Pre-Test Form (it takes less than one minute to complete): forms.office.com/r/phZttGN7ga.